Police seize two-wheelers in Srinagar, shut down internet in some areas

 The actions had ‘nothing to do with the home minister’s [Amit Shah] visit’, the police said.

 The Jammu and Kashmir Police on Friday seized several two-wheelers in Srinagar and shut down the internet in some areas, a day ahead of Union Home Minister Amit Shah’s three-day visit to the Valley, PTI reported.
+The police has been confiscating vehicles since Tuesday.

 Many residents alleged that their two-wheelers were seized by police officials, who did not check their documents, PTI reported.
 The residents were asked to collect their vehicles from the police after October 26.